Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Other benefits of working with a recovery coach include:

-Recovery coaching is a good option for individuals who are ready for a proactive approach towards addiction recovery.
-Having mental and emotional stability is a must since you will be doing half the work while a recovery coach guides you through the process.
+Working with a recovery coach is a good option if you’re ready for a proactive approach to addiction recovery.
+Mental and emotional stability is necessary since you will do half the work.
+A recovery coach just guides you through the process.

-People who feel like they're stuck in a rut can also benefit from recovery coaching.
+People who feel stuck in a rut can also benefit from recovery coaching.
 So long as you can commit to staying sober, a recovery coach can handle your other needs.

 Recovery coaches can connect you to treatment programs, support groups, and other valuable resources.
-On a more personal level, a certified and professional recovery coach can help with self-improvement.
+They can also help with self-improvement.
 They can teach you healthy coping skills and behavioral patterns, which help with relapse prevention and long-term sobriety.

 In this article